sklykov/fluoscenepy/README.md

 intended to support experimental analyses rather than to represent a finalized, validated methodology.

 ### Rationale for Project Development
-Although there are numerous similar and more advanced projects that address the task of simulating fluorescence microscopy images, and bead simulation may seem trivial, I have not encountered an appropriate library capable of accurately simulating the precise projection of a bead (or circle) onto a pixel grid.
+Although there are numerous advanced projects (for instance, [Synthetic objects generation](https://github.com/applied-systems-biology/DeconvTest/blob/3b83758a8956e93879734292e27ea1259c9e54fe/DeconvTest/modules/input_objects.py) of the [DeconvTest](https://github.com/applied-systems-biology/DeconvTest) project) that address the task of simulating objects commonly found in fluorescence microscopy images, and bead simulation may seem trivial, I have not yet found an appropriate library capable of accurately simulating the precise projection of a bead (or circle) onto a pixel grid.
 Specifically, projecting a circle (or "bead") with a radius of 1 pixel, perfectly centered on a pixel (e.g., at coordinates (1, 1)), presents some challenges.
 This seemingly simple task can result in various projection outcomes on the pixel grid, depending on the approach used:

-1) "Normal" Circle.
-The 4 pixels (on 90 degree directions) on the borders are included because the distance between them and the center of the circle is precisely 1 pixel and equal to the radius.
+1) "Normal" Circle: the four border pixels positioned at 90° intervals (along the cardinal directions) are included because their distance from the circle's center is exactly 1 pixel, matching the circle's radius.

 ![Normal Circle](./src/fluoscenepy/readme_images/Circle_rad_1px.png "Normal Circle 1px R")